ianselley/todos-web-app/README.md

 python main.py
 ```

-Now you just have to go to http://localhost:5000/sign-up and you are in the website
+Now if you want to access the website from the same device where you just run theese commands you just have to go to http://localhost:5000/sign-up
+and you are in the website.

+But you can also access it from any other device that is in the same network as the device runnig the app, to do so
+you have to figure out what is [your local IP address](https://www.whatismybrowser.com/detect/what-is-my-local-ip-address).
+Once you know that,
+you can access it through: http://local-ip-here:5000/sign-up

 <!-- TECH STACK -->